As soon as I finished a cold, crisp gulp of my kölsch, setting the empty glass down on the table, a fresh, new one appeared.

 5. Take your coaster to the bar to close out.

 Much like how you would do kölsch service in Cologne.
-In fact, Catalan says a couple of people from Cologne showed up at the brewery interested, approving of how the brewery handled kölsch service.
+In fact, Catalana says a couple of people from Cologne showed up at the brewery interested, approving of how the brewery handled kölsch service.

 Similarly, Dovetail in Chicago sticks closely to tradition.
 Like Fort Point, they pick a particular night, but during kölsch service they only serve kölsch.